 For this run Grandma let me use her ultra-expensive robotic router to perform this job.
 Why does she have a robotic router?
 Because Nanners needs to cut up the fruitcake for everyone and it’s the only thing that can do the job.
 She goes a half an inch per second at 30,000 RPM because anything faster through her

 delicious fruitcake and it gives a motor stall error.
-For the material I will be using 6mm polycarbonate plastic which is similar to the properties of Lexan , Perspex or Excelite.
-Why you ask?
+For the material, I will be using 6mm polycarbonate plastic which is similar to the properties of Lexan, Perspex or Excelente.
+Why do you ask?
 It was in Grandma’s back yard.
 She uses it for plating her spider plants.
 So she tells me.
 Polycarbonate plastic is completely overkill and expensive.
 But it won’t crack or shatter like traditional acrylic.

 Robotic Routing Results

 Those people with a laser or water knife will not have these problems.
-Since we were using a robotic router for the first time there was all kinds of errors on my parts as i was peeling away the protective sticker.
+Since we were using a robotic router for the first time there were all kinds of errors on my parts as we were peeling away the protective sticker.